godfrey-1/CICD_project/readme.md

-CICD project is commissioned by new local japanese rest at NTP.
+CICD project commissioned by japanese rest at NTP.

-Using HTML, CSS and JS for the webpage.
+Started with HTML, CSS and JS for the webpage.

-Constantly taking on board new ideas and welcome collabrations
+Innovating and developing all at once.
 There are more functions needed to improve the functionality.

-Currently webpage is under testing!
+Webpage under testing!

 <!DOCTYPE html>